the-software-factory/jquery-chart/README.md

 - animationEasing
     + Type: `String`
     + Default: `linear`
-    + Description: Describes the animation type.
+    + Description: Animation type.
 Available values are `swing` and `linear`
 - innerTextTemplate
     + Type: `String`
-    + Default: ``
+    + Default: `Empty string`
     + Description: The text to display in the blank space in the middle of the pie chart.
-The template string should following the ChartJS template string standards
+The template string should following the ChartJS template string standards.
+The inner text will be automatically centered and resized so it always fits the blank space in the middle of the doughnut.
+It's always displayd as a single line text
 - showTooltips
     + Type: `Boolean`
     + Default: `TRUE`
-    + Description: Indicates if to displat the chart sections descriptions or not.
+    + Description: Indicates if to display the chart sections' description or not.
 - tooltipTemplate
     + Type: `String`
     + Default: `<%= value %>`
     + Description: The text to display near the chart areas.
 The template string should following the ChartJS template string standards.
 By default it will display the chart area value.
+- height
+    + Type: `Number`
+    + Default: Chart container's height
+    + Description: The height of the chart in pixels
+- width
+    + Type: `Number`
+    + Default: Chart container's width
+    + Description: The width of the chart in pixels

-Example usage:
+#### Example Pie chart usage:
 ```js
     $(selector).chart(
       [{